KK260/GenomeXtract/README.md

 Automatically download, compare, and assemble genomes from NCBI

-### - findGenome.py
+### - findGenome.py (version 5

-This script will automatically download and filter genomes from the NCBI database.
+This script will automatically download and filter organellar and nuclear genomes from the NCBI database.

 ```
 # basic code: